cake-contrib/Cake.Recipe/docs/input/docs/usage/getting-started-with-cake-recipe.md

 # 6. Next steps

-Try configuring the additional tasks by including configuration files for the tools that have been added, i.e. AppVeyor, GitVersion, Wyam, etc, and be sure to look around the [Cake.Recipe](../) site for more information.
+Try configuring the additional tasks by including configuration files for the tools that have been added, i.e. AppVeyor, GitVersion, etc, and be sure to look around the [Cake.Recipe](../) site for more information.